 “Well the answer is simple, Rock.
 I wouldn’t step into the octagon!”

 Too late.
 You were born.
 You exist.
 Whether you believer it or not, you are on the battlefield.
 Life is full of victories and losses.

-How many times have we heard something along the lines of, “You shouldn’t have to go outside without worrying about being profiled, experiencing racism, getting kidnapped, being stalked, fearing for your life, worrying about your child going to school, fearing a bombing, fearing a mass shooting, getting raped, or being abused.”
+How many times have we heard something along the lines of, “You shouldn’t have to go outside without worrying about being profiled, or experiencing racism, getting kidnapped, being stalked, fearing for your life, worrying about your child going to school, fearing a bombing, fearing a mass shooting, getting raped, or being abused.”

 “But, Rock.
 People are just saying you “shouldn’t” have to…”

 Here’s the thing…Who told you that?
 Who told you that you should be able to do whatever you want, go wherever you want, and nothing bad should ever happen to you?
 Is it in the Bible?
 Are there conditions to it?
 Let’s put a pin in that for now.
 But keep it in mind as we begin.